 5. Versatility Cast iron can be used on all types of stovetops, including induction, and can also be used in the oven or on an open flame.
 This versatility allows for a wide range of cooking techniques, from frying and sautéing to baking and roasting.

-See also How long to cook meatloaf cupcakes
+See also How to cook loofah squash

 In addition to these benefits, cooking with cast iron has also been suggested to increase the iron content in food, which can be beneficial for individuals with iron deficiency.
 While further research is needed to confirm this, using cast iron cookware can still be a healthy choice for your cooking needs.